cdibbs/theorycss/README.md

 expressive language for styling the web.
 Theory answers this need by providing high-level, relational structure between styled elements in a maintainable way.

+##Installation
+Theory relies on Caman for image manipulation, so you will need to install:

+- Cairo (libcairo2-dev)
+- libjpeg (libjpeg-dev)
+- libgif (libgif-dev)
+- libpng (libpng-dev)

 ##Tree Fragments
 Akin to nested rules in LESS, these describe rough, in-tree relationships between elements, as well as high-level, declarative styling rules.